-The Recommendations section consists of your conclusions and advice on how you think the case should be decided and why.
+The Recommendations section consists of your conclusions and advice on how you think the case should be decided.
 If the case is too close to call, you should note this.
-Again, you are not deciding the case, but in reading both sides' briefs, conducting extensive research, and analyzing all of the arguments, you should be able to provide the judge with a reasoned recommendation.
+Again, you are not deciding the case, but after reading briefs from both sides, conducting extensive research, and analyzing all of the arguments, you should be able to provide the judge with a reasoned recommendation.
 You may also include recommendations throughout the Discussion section on how you think each individual element or factor may/should come out, but the recommendations in the Conclusion section will likely focus on the results on a larger scale (i.e., what the appellate court should do regarding the district court's holding).